CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/quality-control/test-protocols/quality-plan.md

 # Quality Plan

-The Quality Control function reflects the ISO 2859-1 norm (Sampling procedures for inspection by attributes) in ProcessForce and and offers flexibility to customize it according to specific business needs.
+The Quality Control function reflects the ISO 2859-1 norm (Sampling procedures for inspection by attributes) in CompuTec ProcessForce and and offers flexibility to customize it according to specific business needs.
 Therefore, it allows generating Quality Control Test Pool based on the norm's rules (Business Partners' ratings, Pass/Fail rules).

 Adopting the Quality Control function based on the ISO 2859-1 standard can be a valuable asset for ensuring quality between your company and a business partner supplying you with items.